 A carer who is going out to visit an older person in their home for the first time, for instance, could simply use their smartphone or tablet to check the address they need to go to, the estimated travel time, and if the person has any particular medical needs to be addressed.
 Once at the home, they could enter an update regarding the person’s health and what happened during the visit – rather than waiting until they are back at the office to enter any notes.
 By doing so, healthcare workers can be far more efficient, and improve the overall level of care they are able to offer individual consumers.

 To operate effectively, remote workers also need their devices – and their access to information – around the clock.
 Brennan IT can also offer direct support to mobile workers to ensure this is the case.

 Recognising that mobile healthcare teams don’t typically work 9am – 5pm, Brennan IT offers direct support 24/7, which means we can help if – for instance – a healthcare worker is locked out of a device, can’t connect to a particular app, or is having trouble accessing the details for an upcoming job.

 5. Disaster recovery and backup

 For an organisation within the aged care sector, IT downtime can be extremely inconvenient as well as costly.
-In fact, research indicates that for a small to medium business, the cost of downtime can exceed $100,000 per hour.3

 Despite this, the disaster recovery and backup systems and processes relied upon by many home care and community health providers are no longer sufficient.
 To maintain continuity and be ready for any situation, thorough planning and strategy is critical.
 This involves having both a reliable data backup process in place, as well as a disaster recovery solution.